Union County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be suspended.
-The suspension period is [Suspension Period - This varies and needs to be filled in with accurate SC law].
+If you took a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be suspended.
+The length of the suspension varies based on prior offenses.

 If You Refused Testing